tmobile/magentaA11y/_checklist-native/_expandable.md

   swipe: |
     Focus moves to the element, expresses its name, role (state, if applicable)
   doubletap: |
-    Activates the _component
+    Activates the expandable region

 screenreader:
   name:  |
     Purpose is clear and matches visible label
   role:  |
-    Identifies as a _component in iOS and _component or "double tap to activate" in Android
+    Identifies as a expandable region in iOS and expandable region or "double tap to activate" in Android
   group: |
-    Visible label is grouped or associated with the _component in a single swipe
+    Visible label is grouped or associated with the expandable region in a single swipe
   state: |
-    Expresses its state (disabled/dimmed)
+    Expresses its state (expanded/collapsed)

 settings:
   text resize: |
     Text can resize up to 200% without losing information
 ---
+## General
+- An expandable region is a view that shows items in a two-level list; groups which can individually be expanded to show its children.
+- The expand/collapses indicator (caret) is never focused separately.
+As part of a table row/list view, the label, images and other non-interactive content in the row are usually announced together.
+The caret shows the state, which should be announced as part of the whole row announcement.
+- When the row is activated to expand, the focus stays on that row and does not automatically move to the new content.

 ## iOS